logo

 With convenient access off Hwy 97, the three tiny picnic areas provide relaxation as well as boating and fishing opportunities on Okanagan Lake.
 Check website for updates.

-The park offers lakeside camping, over 400 metres of sandy beach, and 5 km of hiking trails in the canyon.
-Reservations are strongly advised during peak season as the park […]
+The park offers lakeside camping, over 400 metres of sandy beach.
+The 5 km of hiking trails in the canyon is restricted due to the 2023 wildfire.
+Reservations are strongly […]

 This park offers a day-use area in the village of Tulameen and a lakeside campground about 5 km from village.
 Wildlife viewing includes otters, beavers, mountain goats, cougars, and grizzly […]